dart-lang/site-www/src/tools/pub/cmd/pub-upgrade.md

 When `dart pub upgrade` upgrades dependency versions, it writes a lockfile to ensure that [`dart pub get`](/tools/pub/cmd/pub-get) will use the same versions of those dependencies.
-For application packages, check in the lockfile to source control; this ensures the application has the exact same versions of all dependencies for all developers and when deployed to production.
-For regular packages, don't check in the lockfile, because libraries are expected to work with a range of dependency versions.
+For [application packages][], check in the lockfile to source control; this ensures the application has the exact same versions of all dependencies for all developers and when deployed to production.
+For regular packages, don't check in the lockfile, because packages are expected to work with a range of dependency versions.

 If a lockfile already exists, `dart pub upgrade` ignores it and generates a new one from scratch, using the latest versions of all dependencies.

 See the [`dart pub get` documentation](/tools/pub/cmd/pub-get) for more information on package resolution and the system package cache.

+[application packages]: /tools/pub/glossary#application-package

 ## Upgrading specific dependencies